g-omarsdottir/shaping-sustainable-surf/README.md

 To style the error pages during development, the error pages were rendered using temporary views and urls placed in the profile app for easy testing.
 The approach is documented in [TESTING.md](TESTING.md).

 ### Responsiveness

 ### Security

 ### Future Features

+**Review & Rate Management:** As a future feature, the project envisions expansion to include a user-driven review and rating system for products.
+This enhancement aims to empower store owners with insights into customer preferences, identifying popular and less favored tutorials.
+Such information will facilitate strategic decisions regarding content expansion or refinement, ultimately guiding users towards making informed purchasing choices. <br>

+While reviews and ratings are prevalent in ecommerce platforms, prioritizing this feature is beyond the current scope due to time limitations.
+The project's primary goal remains focused on raising awareness for ocean conservation efforts and showcasing the unique, custom-shaped surfboards crafted by the store owner.
+Given the distinct pricing challenges associated with custom-made products, these are not made available for purchase on the website.
+A review and rating system to enhance the platform incrementally is at the top list of future considerations.

 ## Web Marketing